learn-co-curriculum/phase-0-html-tables-lab/README.md

 ### `<table> </table>`

 To add a table, we first need to write opening and closing `<table>` tags.
 This tells our browser to interpret anything inside as part of the table.
+Inside these tags, we'll use a few other elements to designate the rows, headers and cells of the table.

 ### `<tr> </tr>`

 To make a row inside our table, we use the _table row_ tag, `<tr>`.
-So if we wanted to have four rows in our table, it would look like this:
+So if we wanted to have four rows in our table, including our headers, it would look like this:

 ```
 <table>